kensanata/just-halberds/Knives.md

 place, organise the town folks to build that house, contact three different fay creatures and the devil to get the first four weird ingredients.
 If players actually go and do the first step, Claudia prepares the next two steps for upcoming sessions.
-She tries to stay ahead of the game and she has some adventure bones ready to improvise for half a session if necessary, that’s it.
+If the players change plans, Claudia adapts her sketch.
+She tries to stay ahead of the game and her sketch has some adventure bones ready to improvise.

 Do the players solve problems by talking?
 A local complains about the bandits again.
 If the players ask about the origin of the bandits or